jtmoon79/goto_http_redirect_server/README.md

 The **_"Go To" HTTP redirect server_**.
 For sharing shortened HTTP URLs on your private network.

 Trivial to run and reload.
 Only uses Python built-in modules.
-Super useful 😄 ‼
+Super handy 😄 ‼

 ## Setup and run